Long Term Care Ombudsman Program

-  A Long Term Care Certified Ombudsman is a dedicated, trained staff or volunteer committed to improving the quality of care of residents in New York State long term care facilities.
+A Long Term Care Certified Ombudsman is a dedicated, trained staff or volunteer committed to improving the quality of care of residents in New York State long-term care facilities.
 Ombudsmen make a difference in the lives of a vulnerable population by listening to residents and their families and helping them to understand and exercise their rights to quality care and quality of life.
-The Certified Ombudsman confidentially assist residents and family members with the following services:
+The Certified Ombudsman confidentially assists residents and family members with the following services:

 Identifying, investigating, and resolving individual and systematic complaints around quality of care and resident rights

 Educating residents and families in understanding their rights as residents